gregbaker/sfu-docs/crowdmark.md

 Overall, the [CrowdMark help](https://crowdmark.com/help/) is very good, and I won't replicate it here.

 ## Creating Your Exam

-See the CrowdMark help on [creating an assessment template](https://crowdmark.com/help/creating-an-assessment-template/) for details, but the most critcal detail is to leave a 1.5&Prime; top margin for CrowdMark to do its thing.
+See the [CrowdMark help: creating an assessment template](https://crowdmark.com/help/creating-an-assessment-template/) for details, but the most critcal detail is to leave a 1.5&Prime; top margin for CrowdMark to do its thing.
 I do it like this in LaTeX:

 ```latex
 \documentclass[11pt, letterpaper]{article}
 \usepackage[top=1.5in,bottom=0.8in,left=0.8in,right=0.8in]{geometry}
 ```

 On your cover page, leave the 3.5&Prime; gap for their name entry boxes: optional but worth it.
+[CrowdMark help: using automated matching](https://crowdmark.com/help/using-automated-matching/).

-Create an &ldquo;administered&rdquo; assessment, turn on &ldquo;automated matching&rdquo; for student names, and drop in your PDF.
+Create an &ldquo;administered&rdquo; assessment, turn on &ldquo;automated matching&rdquo; for student names, select single- or double-sided as appropriate, and drop in your PDF.
 You can go back and upload a new PDF if you don't get the alignment quite right.

 ## Student Data

 CrowdMark needs a list of students and their emails, and if you're doing the name matching, metadata with their names and student numbers.

-I have a written a quick program [gradelist-to-crowdmark.py](crowdmark/gradelist-to-crowdmark.py) that takes a CourSys grade CSV (&ldquo;Display All Grades&rdquo; &rarr; &ldquo;Export CSV&rdquo;) and produces `emails.txt` that you can copy-and-paste as the list of students, and `metadata.csv` that can be uploaded as student metadata.
+I have a written a quick program [gradelist-to-crowdmark.py](crowdmark/gradelist-to-crowdmark.py) that takes a CourSys grade CSV (&ldquo;Display All Grades&rdquo; &rarr; &ldquo;Export CSV&rdquo;) and produces `emails.txt` that you can copy-and-paste as the list of students ([CrowdMark help: enrolling students into an administered assessment](https://crowdmark.com/help/enrolling-students-into-an-administered-assessment/)), and `metadata.csv` that can be uploaded as student metadata ([CrowdMark help: adding student metadata](https://crowdmark.com/help/adding-student-metadata/)).

 ## Duplicating